sbabic/swupdate/_sources/suricatta.rst.txt

         http(s)://<base URL>?param1=val1&param2=value2...

 As examples for parameters, the device can send its serial number, MAC address and the running version of the software.
-It is duty of the backend to interpret this - SWUpdate just takes them from the "identity" section of the configuration file and encodes the URL.
+It is duty of the backend to interpret this - SWUpdate just takes them from the "identify" section of the configuration file and encodes the URL.

 The server answers with the following return codes: